Why we are spotlighting this issue

 This project is the latest in a programme of work which touches on issues relating to access to justice.

 In this spotlight, we have decided to look directly at barriers to accessing justice for different rights and groups.
-This project looks at access to justice:
+This project looks at:

 - Access to justice for economic, social, cultural and environmental rights